apache/arrow-site/_posts/2025-12-07-parquet-late-materialization-deep-dive.md

 </figure>

 This keeps narrowing the filter while touching only lightweight metadata—no data copies.
-The current implementation of `and_then` is a two-pointer linear scan; complexity is linear in selector segments.
+The current implementation of `and_then` is a two-pointer linear scan; complexity is linear in the number of selector segments.
 The more predicates shrink the selection, the cheaper later scans become.

 ## 3. Engineering Challenges